 There are two main categories of law: criminal and civil.
-However, it may surprise you to learn that within those two categories are many different types of law.
-If you plan to earn a law degree and pass the bar exam to become a practicing lawyer, you will need to decide which type of law to focus your practice on.
-Aspiring paralegals may also choose to specialize in one or two areas of the law.
+However, it may surprise you to learn that within each of those two categories there are many more varieties of law.
+If you plan to earn a law degree and pass the bar exam to become a practicing lawyer, you will need to decide which area of law to focus your practice on.
+Aspiring paralegals may also choose one or two areas of specialization.

 Criminal Law: Defense

-Many lawyers who focus on criminal law go into defense work.
-Defense lawyers are responsible for protecting the legal rights of their clients who have been accused of violating one or more criminal laws.
-During any given day, a criminal defense attorney may complete the following job duties:
+Many lawyers who specialize in criminal law go into defense work.
+Defense lawyers are responsible for protecting the legal rights of their clients, who have been accused of violating one or more criminal laws.
+On any given day, a criminal defense attorney may fulfill the following job duties:

-- Meet with a new client at the local jail to discuss the case
+- Meet with a new client at the local jail to discuss the client’s case

 - Argue in favor of bail at a bail hearing